ntnu-bioopt/mnf/README.md

 Requirements
 ------------

-This program requires some LAPACKE and BLAS implementation.
-This is currently configured to Intel MKL in the CMakeLists.txt file.
+This program requires a LAPACKE and BLAS implementation.

+MKL can be enabled over the standard BLAS implementations available on the system by running `cmake -DUSE_MKL_LIBRARIES=True ..` and rebuilding.

 GNU Regex is required for src/readimage.cpp.